The Festival will run from 1 January 2021 - 30 April 2022

-1. If you wish to enter, please complete the entry form at the end of the Information Pack (which you can download from this website) and send it to the Festival Secretary, with the entry fee of £25, and if you want a written assessment, your cheque should include an additional £15 for this.
-The closing date for entries for the 2017/18 Festival is 22 August 2017 for productions with a September performance date, and 24 September 2017 for all other productions, but we can generally accept a late entry if there is a genuine reason why the deadline for receipt of entries could not be met.
+1. If you wish to enter, please complete the entry form at the end of the Information Pack (which you can download from this website) and send it to the Festival Secretary.
+The entry fee is £30 and the written assessment is £20 ; the closing date for entries for the 2020/22 Festival is 20 December 2020 with a January 2021 performance date, and 20 January 2021 for all other productions - but we can generally accept a late entry if there is a genuine reason why the deadline for receipt of entries could not be met.
 However, as entries are accepted on a first-come-first -serve basis, late entries do run a greater risk of not being accepted.
 This can happen if that particular competition category is full (ie it has already received its maximum of 12 entries) or if three or more entries to the Festival have clashing performance dates and therefore have reached the maximum number the assessors can mark in the same week.

 2. When the visits of members of the Assessors Panel to your production have been arranged, a Festival Committee member will let you know which performance(s) the Assessors will be attending.
 You are then asked to provide a maximum of six complementary tickets and programmes for these performances, a poster, and up to five digital photographs of key points in your production which should be e-mailed to the Festival Secretary as soon after the performance as possible.
 The programmes, photographs and poster will be used in a static display and a DVD presentation at the Awards Evening and may also be put on the Festival website.

 3. Please note that productions entered in the Schools & Youth competition must not use actors aged 25 or over (if they do, the contribution of these older actors to the performance will not be considered and they will be ineligible for individual awards).